Trilldog13/Trilldog13/README.md

 I’m not technical, but I’m curious.
 I invest time in understanding what engineers actually do so I can hire better and collaborate more effectively.

-I’m documenting my journey in tech recruitment — sharing insights into interview practices, hiring decisions, and what really happens behind the scenes.
+I’m documenting my journey in tech recruitment - sharing insights into interview practices, hiring decisions, and what really happens behind the scenes.
 If it helps even a few people feel more informed or prepared, that’s a win.

 ### What I do
 - Find and hire engineers, analysts & scientists (data analyst, data engineer, data scientist, machine learning engineer, software engineer, hardware engineer)
-Python (Pandas, NumPy, TensorFlow, scikit-learn), SQL, Go, Java,
+Python (Pandas, NumPy, TensorFlow, scikit-learn), SQL, Java, Scala, C++, PLC
 GCP (BigQuery), AWS,
 Airflow, dbt, Docker,
 Looker, Tableau